-8.1 The Internal Rules provide for procedures to be observed in cases of conflict of interest arising within the Organisation.

-- 8.2 Notwithstanding the previous article, and unless such decisions are related to usual transactions that take place under conditions and guarantees that are quite common in trade for similar transactions: if the Board needs to make a decision or operation within their powers, and where a Director has a direct or indirect conflicting interest related to assets, conflicting with the interests of the organisation, this Director shall notify the other Directors before the Board makes a decision.
+- 8.1 The Internal Rules provide for procedures to be observed in cases of conflict of interest arising within the Organisation. - 8.2 Notwithstanding the previous article, and unless such decisions are related to usual transactions that take place under conditions and guarantees that are quite common in trade for similar transactions: if the Board needs to make a decision or operation within their powers, and where a Director has a direct or indirect conflicting interest related to assets, conflicting with the interests of the Organisation, this Director shall notify the other Directors before the Board makes a decision.
 The minutes of the Board meeting include the declaration and clarification about the nature of this conflicting interest, as well as the consequences on the assets of the Organisation and a justification of the decision made.
-To the extent that the organisation still exceeds more than one criterium listed in art.
-3:47, §2 LCEA, this part of the minutes is included integrally in the year report or the document that is submitted, together with the year accounts.
-The financial Auditor is also notified about this decision or operation. - 8.3 In a case covered by art.
-8.2, the Director with such conflicting interest is excluded from discussions and votes about this decision or operation.
-In the situation where the majority of the Directors present have such conflicting interest, the decision is taken by the General Assembly.
+To the extent that the organisation exceeds more than one criterium listed in art.
+3:47, §2 CCA, this part of the minutes is included integrally in the annual report or the document that is submitted, together with the year accounts.
+The statutory Auditor is also notified about this decision or operation. - 8.3 In a case covered by art.
+8.1, the Director with such conflicting interest is excluded from discussions and votes about this decision or operation.
+In the situation where the majority of the Directors present have such conflicting interest, the decision is submitted to the General Assembly for approval.
+Once the General Assembly has approved the decision or transaction, the Board can implement it.